 This story is in response to Warrior Writers Prompt #10: Your character boards a boat and arrives at a completely unexpected destination.

-When Jennifer is not writing or editing, you can find her hiking, reading, or playing an Evanescence song on the piano.
+When Jennifer is not writing or working with clients, you can find her hiking, reading, or playing an Evanescence song on the piano.